kyma-project/api-gateway/docs/user/expose-workloads/ip-based-access-with-xff.md

   > Because the default Kyma domain is a wildcard domain, which uses a simple TLS Gateway, it is recommended that you set up your custom domain for use in a production environment.
 For more information, see [Istio Gateways](../istio-gateways/README.md).

   > [!TIP]
-  > To learn what the default domain of your Kyma cluster is, run `kubectl get gateway -n kyma-system kyma-gateway -o jsonpath='{.spec.servers[0].hosts}'`.
+  > To find the default domain of your Kyma cluster, run `kubectl get gateway -n kyma-system kyma-gateway -o jsonpath='{.spec.servers[0].hosts}'`.

 ## Context

 The XFF header is a standard HTTP header that conveys the client IP address and the chain of intermediary proxies that the request traverses to reach the Istio service mesh.
 This is particularly useful when an application must be provided with the client IP address of an originating request, for example, for access control.